MicrosoftDocs/azure-dev-docs/javascript/tutorial-vscode-docker-node-03.md

 1. In Visual Studio Code, open the **Command Palette** (**F1**), type `add docker files to workspace`, then select the **Docker: Add Docker files to workspace** command.

-1. When prompted, select **Node.js** for the application type, then select the post on which your application listens.
+1. When prompted, select **Node.js** for the application type, then select the port on which your application listens.

 1. The command creates a `Dockerfile` along with some configuration files for Docker compose and a `.dockerignore`.